Sexual Misconduct with a Minor

 Sex Crime Attorney Serving Cumming, Dahlonega, & Surrounding Areas

-of whether the contact was welcome or not.
 Being convicted of a sex crime against a minor in Georgia tarnishes your

-skilled legal counsel if you have been charged with a sex crime.
+is important if you have been charged with a sex crime.

 The accused can rely on me,